How much does it cost to be in a sorority?

 Sorority costs vary by school and the sorority you want to join.
 Once you decide on a school, a little bit of research can help you figure out which sorority might fit your needs.
 From there, you can check the sorority or school website for information on pricing for your first year.

-For example, at Ball State University, students typically pay around $850 per semester for the first year of membership in a sorority, though dues may go down significantly in subsequent years.
+It is also important to note that the initial fees for new sorority members tend to be higher than fees for returning members.
+For example, at Ball State University, students typically pay around $850 per semester for the first year of membership in a sorority, but active members pay $600 per semester.

 Is it cheaper to live in a sorority or dorms?